Gospel of Thomas

 Estimates of its date of origin range from 50 to 140 CE.
 It is not possible to attribute the authorship of the Gospel of Thomas to any particular sect with complete certainty.
 It has been published on the Internet. (http://www.gnosis.org/naghamm/gosthom.html).

 It consists only of sayings of Jesus, 114 in all, in no particular order.
 Each saying is preceded by the phrase “And Jesus said.”
-Like Q, the Gospel of Thomas does not refer to Jesus as “Christ,” “Lord,” or “Son of Man” in any of them, but simply as “Jesus.”
+Like “Q,” a hypothetical document that just may have contained some of Jesus’ original sayings, the Gospel of Thomas doesn’t refer to Jesus as “Christ,” “Lord,” or “Son of Man,” but simply as “Jesus.”
 Also, like Q, it lacks any mention of Jesus’ birth, baptism, miracles, travels, death, or resurrection.
 This is further evidence that suggests many of the details about Jesus’ life were made up by evangelical Gospel authors.

-Thomas’ Jesus is depicted only as a fellow human being.
-Jesus does not ask for subservience from his followers but asked them to discover their own true nature, which was a very “Gnostic” idea.
+Thomas’ Jesus is depicted only as a human being.
+Jesus does not ask for subservience from his followers, but suggests they should try to discover their own true nature, which was a very “Gnostic” idea.

 Over half the sayings in Thomas are similar to sayings and parables found in the canonical Gospels, which suggests that Thomas is also based on the Q document, along with the gospels of Matthew and Luke.
 Some scholars have even speculated that Thomas may in fact be “Q.” Neither had any narrative connecting the various sayings, but rather than Q and Thomas being identical, it is more likely that the author of the Gospel of Thomas incorporated roughly the first two thirds of Q into his writing, not being aware of the final part of Q.

 Conservative Christians today who happen to know about the Thomas Gospel consider it as an example of one of the early heresies and in opposition to the “real” church.
-Yet the reality is that Thomas may well have predated the gospels.
+Yet the reality is that Thomas may well have originated from sources much closer to Jesus than the gospel’s authors.

 Why has there only ever been one copy of it found?
-Around 370 CE, the Archbishop of Alexandria, in Egypt, ordered the destruction of “heretical” writings.
+Around 370 CE, the Archbishop of Alexandria, in Egypt, ordered the destruction of all “heretical” writings.
 Thomas’ Jesus did not support the orthodox story.
 An unknown individual or group obviously valued these sayings, so they were buried to prevent them being destroyed by the pyromaniacs of Christian orthodoxy.
+To destroy literature one does not like is not the conduct of people interested in the truth, but the behaviour of narrow-minded empire building bigots.

 Leave a Reply